Philipp Missfelder, member of Germany’s Christian Democratic Union,

 So much for the opinions of the EU’s other 17 member states.

-So much for European integration being a collaborative process that involves consensus, compromise and transparency.
+So much for European integration being a collaborative process that

 So much for democracy!